How chlamydia can cause erectile dysfunction

-The bacteria, Chlamydia trachomatis spreads through unprotected oral, vaginal or anal sex.
-It can be transmitted through the vaginal fluid or seminal fluid of an infected person and sharing of sex toys with an infected person.
+The bacteria, Chlamydia trachomatis spreads through unprotected oral, vaginal, or anal sex.
+It can be transmitted through the vaginal or seminal fluid of an infected person and the sharing of sex toys with an infected person.

-Another mode of transmission asides from sexual intercourse is the transmission from a mother to her unborn baby.
+Another mode of transmission aside from sexual intercourse is the transmission from a mother to her unborn baby.

 Chlamydia is easily spread because it is often asymptomatic (causes no symptoms) at the onset.
 This accounts for why it is one of the most sexually transmitted infections.